'Baby, It's Cold Outside': large part of U.S. in deep freeze

 In Atlanta, the medical examiner's office said it was investigating the death of a man found outside a bus stop that may have been weather-related.

-(Additional reporting by Karen Pierog and Suzannah Gonzales in Chicago, Tim Ghianni in Nashville, Letitia Stein in Tampa, Todd Epp in Sioux Falls, Kim Palmer in Cleveland, Steve Bittenbender in Louisville, and Todd Melby in Minneapolis; Writing by Fiona Ortiz; Editing by Lisa Von Ahn, Bill Trott, Toni Reinhold and Cynthia Osterman)
+(Additional reporting by Karen Pierog and Suzannah Gonzales in Chicago, Tim Ghianni in Nashville, Letitia Stein in Tampa, Todd Epp in Sioux Falls, Kim Palmer in Cleveland, Steve Bittenbender in Louisville, and Todd Melby in Minneapolis; Writing by Fiona Ortiz; Editing by Lisa Von Ahn, Bill Trott, Toni Reinhold)